-Asian shares mostly higher ahead of US midterms vote
+World markets turn lower as eyes turn to US midterm election

-BANGKOK (AP) — Share prices were mostly higher Tuesday in Asia as investors awaited the outcome of the U.S. midterm elections.
+BANGKOK (AP) — Global stock markets turned lower Tuesday, with Wall Street expected to dip on the open, as cautious investors awaited the outcome of the U.S. midterm elections.

+KEEPING SCORE: Britain’s FTSE 100 lost 0.7 percent to 7,054 while Germany’s DAX shed 0.2 percent to 11,470.
+The CAC 40 in France was down 0.3 percent at 5,088.
+Wall Street was likewise headed for a lackluster start, with the futures contracts for the Dow Jones Industrial Average and the S&P 500 both down 0.2 percent.

 ELECTION WATCH: Financial markets have been on a roller-coaster ride and the election Tuesday could roil things further.
 U.S. midterms, votes on lawmakers and other officials that fall between presidential elections, are often marked by low voter turnout.
 But political watchers are expecting voter angst over which party will control the U.S. House and Senate to drive more Americans to cast votes.
-Asia will be watching to see how the vote might influence U.S. trade, economic and security policies.
+Investors will be watching to see how the vote might influence U.S. trade, economic and security policies.

-ANALYST VIEWPOINT: “U.S. midterms may not spring any shocks in terms of who wins control of what but investors are understandably taking a cautious approach ahead of the results, given how markets have been over the last month,” Craig Erlam of OANDA said in a commentary.

 Most Read Business Stories